Eddie Dunbar: Amateur career

 Hailing from Banteer, County Cork, Dunbar joined local amateur team O'Leary Stone Kanturk in 2013.
 He quickly shot to prominence on the national junior scene, winning the Irish National Championships Junior Time Trial the same year.
 He followed this up with victory in the junior Road Race and third in the junior Time Trial in 2014.
 He was named 2014 Irish Male Cyclist of the Year at the Cycling Ireland Awards.

 Aqua Blue Sport & Team Sky (2018–22)

 Dunbar joined Irish team for the 2018 season.
 However, the team encountered financial difficulties and was given dispensation by the governing body UCI to allow riders to move to other teams.
 Dunbar was transferred to in September 2018.
 He competed in the 2019 Giro d'Italia and came third on stage twelve of the race.

 Team Jayco–AlUla

 In August 2022, it was announced that Dunbar was to join from the 2023 season, on a three-year contract.

 He finished 7th in the 2023 Giro d’Italia.

+Pinarello Q36.5

+In August 2025, Dunbar signed a two-year contract with Pinarello Q36.5 starting from the 2026 season.